1998v7/Self-Filtering/README.md

 # Self-Filtering

 Official PyTorch Implementation of Self-Filtering.

-> paper "Self-Filtering: A Noise-Aware Sample Selection for Label Noise with Confidence Penalization" is accepted to ECCV 2022.
+> Paper "Self-Filtering: A Noise-Aware Sample Selection for Label Noise with Confidence Penalization" is accepted to **ECCV 2022**.

 # Training